Cranq-io/cranq-tutorials/prototypes/blockchain/moralis/actions/bulk image uploader.md

+---
+description: blockchain/moralis/actions]
+---

 # Bulk image uploader

-[blockchain/moralis/actions]

 Uploads multiple images and place them in a folder directory and stores the ipfs URLs in the state.